emberjs/guides/source/object-model/classes-and-instances.md

 ```

 If you are subclassing a framework class, like `Ember.Component`, and you
-override the `init` method, make sure you call `this._super()`!
+override the `init` method, make sure you call `this._super(...arguments)`!
 If you don't,
-the system may not have an opportunity to do important setup work, and you'll
+a parent class may not have an opportunity to do important setup work, and you'll
 see strange behavior in your application.

 ### Accessing Object Properties